shotover/shotover-proxy/docs/user-guide/concepts.md

 ## Transform Chain

 A transform chain is a ordered list of transforms that a message will pass through.
 Messages are received from a source.
 Transform chains can be of arbitary complexity and a transform can even have its own set of sub chains.
-Transform chains are defined by the user in shotovers configuration file and are linked to sources.
+Transform chains are defined by the user in Shotover's configuration file and are linked to sources.

 ## Topology